clamstew/jods/docs/scripts/README.md

 ## Unified Screenshot Approach

-The unified approach uses a consolidated architecture:
+The unified screenshot approach consists of:

 1. **Unified Selectors Registry** (`screenshot-selectors.mjs`)

-   - Contains all component definitions in one place
+   - Central registry of all components and sections
-   - Includes helper functions for finding specific elements
+   - Includes primary selectors and multiple alternative selectors for triangulation
-   - Exports utility functions for working with component definitions
+   - Provides fallback strategies for each component
+   - Includes optional test IDs

 2. **Unified Screenshot Script** (`screenshot-unified.mjs`)

-   - Supports different modes to capture different sets of components
+   - Supports multiple modes (all, components, sections, remix)
+   - Uses triangulation of multiple elements for more reliable section capture
    - Uses consistent padding, naming, and screenshot logic
+   - Supports both light and dark themes
-   - Handles special cases like framework tabs and Remix section
+   - Handles complex components like tabbed interfaces
-   - Produces more consistent output

 3. **Single Output Directory**
    - All screenshots are saved to `docs/static/screenshots/unified/`